iAmMrinal0/site_nikola_source/pages/about.md

 .. type: text
 -->

-Hi, I am Mrinal Purohit, and I am an undergraduate in Computer Science from Amrita School of Engineering, Coimbatore.
+Hi, I am Mrinal Purohit and I go by `iammrinal0` on the interwebz.
+I am an undergraduate in Computer Science from Amrita School of Engineering, Coimbatore.

-I dabble with Python on a regular basis writing scripts to solve trivial tasks.
+I used to dabble with Python writing scripts, cli and web apps to solve trivial tasks.
 I have tried my hand at desktop application development, Windows 10/Windows Phone app development, however I am drawn to the Web.
-Presently, API's and web scraping fascinate me.

-I am currently at [Geekskool](https://geekskool.com) trying to become a better programmer.
+To check out my projects, head over to [GitHub](https://github.com/iammrinal0).

+I was at GeekSkool for quite some time where I fiddled with Python, a bit of Haskell, and contributed to a language called [Clean](https://github.com/cleanlang/clean).

+Currently, I am fascinated by functional programming and am learning Haskell/PureScript while being a developer at [Juspay](https://juspay.in) writing PureScript.

 When I am not wasting time, I solve [Sudoku](http://websudoku.com/){:target="_blank"}, moderate the [Windows Phone](https://reddit.com/r/windowsphone){:target="_blank"} subreddit, solve a problem or two on [Codewars](http://codewars.com/users/iammrinal0){:target="_blank"}, and listen to [music](https://last.fm/user/iammrinal0){:target="_blank"}.